Dos Pilas: Early history (pre-A.D. 629)

-The early history of the Dos Pilas site is unclear; there are traces of an earlier indigenous dynasty predating the arrival of B'alaj Chan K'awiil from Tikal.
+The early history of the Dos Pilas site is unclear; there are traces of an earlier indigenous dynasty predating the arrival of Bʼalaj Chan Kʼawiil from Tikal.
 From the Early Classic the Petexbatún region had been dominated by a Maya kingdom centred on the sites of Tamarindito and Arroyo de Piedra.
-B'alaj Chan K'awiil founded Dos Pilas within the territory of this pre-existing kingdom and the new city quickly came to dominate the region.
+Bʼalaj Chan Kʼawiil founded Dos Pilas within the territory of this pre-existing kingdom and the new city quickly came to dominate the region.

 Founding and consolidation

 The interactions between Classic Period Maya city-states were deeply linked to the long-running power struggle between the two Maya "superpowers", Tikal and Calakmul, and the history of Dos Pilas is no exception.

 629: Aligned to Tikal

-In AD 629, the Tikal king K'inich Muwaan Jol II installed his son Balaj Chan K’awiil, aged four, as ruler of Dos Pilas.
+In AD 629, the Tikal king Kʼinich Muwaan Jol II installed his son Balaj Chan K’awiil, aged four, as ruler of Dos Pilas.
 With the establishment of the new kingdom, Dos Pilas advertised its origin by adopting the emblem glyph of Tikal as its own.
 For the next two decades he fought loyally for his brother and overlord at Tikal.